nwtime/ntpwww/content/en/archives/3-5.93e/driver8.md

 <dt>time1 _time_</dt>

-<dd>Specifies the time offset calibration factor, in seconds and fraction, with default depending on clock type.</dd>
+Specifies the time offset calibration factor, in seconds and fraction, with default depending on clock type.

 <dt>time2 _time_</dt>

-<dd>Specifies the offset if the PPS signal to the actual time.
-(PPS fine tuning).</dd>
+Specifies the offset if the PPS signal to the actual time.
+(PPS fine tuning).

 <dt>stratum _number_</dt>

-<dd>Specifies the driver stratum, in decimal from 0 to 15, with default 0.</dd>
+Specifies the driver stratum, in decimal from 0 to 15, with default 0.

 <dt>refid _string_</dt>

-<dd>Specifies the driver reference identifier, an ASCII string from one to four characters, with default according to current clock type. </dd>
+Specifies the driver reference identifier, an ASCII string from one to four characters, with default according to current clock type.

 <dt>flag1 0 | 1</dt>

-<dd>Not used by this driver. </dd>
+Not used by this driver.

 <dt>flag2 0 | 1</dt>

-<dd>Not used by this driver. </dd>
+Not used by this driver.

 <dt>flag3 0 | 1</dt>

-<dd>Delete next leap second instead of adding it.</dd>
+Delete next leap second instead of adding it.

 <dt>flag4 0 | 1</dt>

-<dd>Delete next leap second instead of adding it - flag will be re-defined soon - so don't use it.
-Statistics are provided by more common means (syslog, clock variable via ntpq)</dd>
+Delete next leap second instead of adding it - flag will be re-defined soon - so don't use it.
+Statistics are provided by more common means (syslog, clock variable via ntpq)

 * * *